 Durant set this goal while studying for a master of arts in theological studies at the seminary.
-Upon graduating, he resigned his chief operating officer position at an Oregon software com-
+Upon graduating, he resigned his chief operating officer position at an Oregon software company and decided to spend the second half of his career creating economic opportunities in the developing world, specifically Haiti.